 How to Create a Pillar Page in 6 Steps

 The first step in building your pillar page is choosing a core topic.
 It should be specific to your industry and support one of your products or services in the awareness (educational) stage of the buyer’s journey.
 It should also be evergreen and broad—but not overly broad.
 Choose a topic that can be broken down into several supporting subtopics.

 Leslie Ye from HubSpot says, when determining topics for pillar pages, to ask yourself this: “Would this page answer every question the reader who searched X keyword had, and is it broad enough to be an umbrella for 20–30 posts?”

-- If you’re trying to get the page you’re working on to rank for a long-tail keyword, it’s not a pillar page.
+- If you’re trying to get your page to rank for a long-tail keyword, it’s not a pillar page.

-- If the page you’re working on explores a very narrow topic in great depth, it’s not a pillar page.
+- If your page offers an in-depth explanation of a narrow topic, it’s not a pillar page.

-- If the page you’re working on touches on many aspects of a broad topic, it’s probably a pillar page.”
+- If your page discusses many aspects of a broad topic, it’s probably a pillar page.

 Evaluate your buyer personas.

 Do some research to determine your business’s specific buyer personas.
 This is a very important step in the process; don’t overlook it.
 Think about your customers’ biggest challenges or pain points.
 What information do they often look for on your website to find solutions to their problems?
 Getting to the heart of these problems and offering relevant, educational information on your site will help you create a highly effective pillar page.